Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

     name: Hubert Mara
     affiliation: mainzed & Hochschule Mainz
     orcid: 0000-0002-2004-4153
     bio: "Hubert Mara studied computer science at the Vienna University of Technology.
 There he already worked on digital methods in archaeology for ceramic analysis.
 He was subsequently a Marie Curie Fellow at the University of Florence within the framework of the *Cultural Heritage Informatics Research Oriented Network* (CHIRON).
-He did his doctorate at the University of Heidelberg in the *Interdisciplinary Centre for Scientific Computing* (IWR).
-There he developed the [*GigaMesh Software Framework*](https://gigamesh.eu) and the *Forensic Computational Geometry Laboratory* (FCGL).
-Since June 2020, he has been the managing director of mainzed and works scientifically at the Institute for Spatial Information and Measurement Technology at Mainz University of Applied Sciences."
+He completed his doctorate at the University of Heidelberg in the *Interdisciplinary Centre for Scientific Computing* (IWR).
+There he developed the [*GigaMesh Software Framework*](https://gigamesh.eu) and installed the *Forensic Computational Geometry Laboratory* (FCGL).
+Since June 2020, he has been the managing director of mainzed and is a researcher at the Institute for Spatial Information and Measurement Technology at Mainz University of Applied Sciences."
   -
     name: Clemens Schmid
     affiliation: Max-Planck-Institut für Menschheitsgeschichte Jena